Dani972e/Terning/README.md

 2) The program rolls the dice with the real input value (number of times)

-3) The dice is now symetric
+3) The dice is now symemtric

 # Information